cvonk/CALalarm/README.md

 The firmware loads in two stages:
   1. `factory.bin` configures the WiFi using phone app (not used when WiFi credentials are set using `Kconfig`)
-  2. `calendarclock.bin`, the main application
+  2. `calclock.bin`, the main application

-Compile `calendarclock.bin` first, by opening the top level folder in Microsft Visual Code and issuing "Terminal >> Run Task >> Build - Build the application".
+Compile `calclock.bin` first, by opening the top level folder in Microsft Visual Code and issuing "Terminal >> Run Task >> Build - Build the application".

-When using OTA updates, the resulting `build/calendarclock.bin` should be copied to the OTA file server (`OTA_FIRMWARE_URL`).
+When using OTA updates, the resulting `build/calclock.bin` should be copied to the OTA file server (`OTA_FIRMWARE_URL`).

 ### Provision WiFi credentials